Frequently Asked Questions

 Will my student's homework be scored and will I receive a score summary?

 No; student homework will not be scored and scores will not be recorded by Star teachers.
 Parents are responsible to grade and maintain records of their student’s work.
 Teachers can review homework and provide input to encourage students and/or improve progress.
+The only exception is for 7th and 8th grade Language Arts.
+Parents have the option to pay a semester fee to have their student’s writing and other Language Arts assignments graded by their teacher.

 What if my student is ahead or behind in math (or other) curriculum?

 Students are divided into grade level groups and taught accordingly.
 You as the parent will have the course lesson plan as a guide to know what is being taught in each class on a daily basis.
 Should your student be ahead or behind of the suggested Star Homeschool Academy curriculum, you should plan to use the class time as enrichment.
 At home the parent will be able to teach their student at the student’s individual level.
+Please reach out to your child’s teacher for a particular subject for assistance in how you can provide higher or lower level instruction at home.

 Do you test students to place them in the right grade?